anjelandro/anjelandro/README.md

 - 👋 Hi, I’m @anjelandro
 - 👀 I’m interested in becoming a developer
-- 🌱 I’m currently learning Full Stack Web Devolpment Python/JavaScript/Django
+- 🌱 I’m currently learning Full Stack Web Devolpment Python/Django and JavaScript/Vuejs

 <!---
 anjelandro/anjelandro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.